samjones00/docs/docs/openapi.md

 ### Group APIs with Tags

 You can tag the DTO with `[Tag]` attribute.
-Attributes are are annotated by the same tag are grouped by the tag name in Swagger UI.
+Attributes are annotated by the same tag are grouped by the tag name in Swagger UI.
 DTOs can have multiple tags, e.g:

 ```csharp
 [Tag("Core Features")]